 The feritte core coax version

-Where the air core version is mainly effective at 20 meters, the ferrite core version also provides considerably better damping on the 10 meter band.
+Where the air core version is mainly effective at 20 meters, the ferrite core version also provides considerably better common mode current suppression on the 10 meter band.
 Both versions can handle up to about 400 watt in SSB.

 The feed point